HarshMarthak/AIAcademiaAtlas/README.md

 Each node (paper, institute, topic or author) can be represented as a point, with lines connecting related nodes called edges.

-The size of each node can be determined by how many citations/papers/ it has
+The size of each node can be determined by how many citations/papers/ it has.

 I think it should be a Citation Network